Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 199.  ### Question199
 Which one is true about the scaled Scrum?
 Pick 2

-- [ ] The scaled Scrum does not add or change anything in Scrum framework
+- [ ] The scaled Scrum does not add or change anything in Scrum framework.
-- [x] It is based on the Scrum framework
+- [x] It is based on the Scrum framework.
-- [x] It uses Scrum parts as its building blocks
+- [x] It uses Scrum parts as its building blocks.
-- [ ] Through scaled Scrum Teams work on multiple Products
+- [ ] Through scaled Scrum Teams work on multiple Products.

 _[⬆ Back to Top](#table-of-contents)_